JamesOhJins/Selenium-demo/README.md

 # Gmail Test Cases (TC) Automation

-This repository contains the automation of Gmail test cases (TC) for Hyperconnect using the Page Object Model (POM) design pattern.
+This repository contains the automation of Gmail test cases (TC) using the Page Object Model (POM) design pattern.
 Test cases can be referred to in this
 [Google sheet](https://docs.google.com/spreadsheets/d/1A46Ju8NooTYNNOpMVlWRZYvgEOj5M-cTWn_lKyXVFJ8/edit#gid=0).

 ## Project Structure